openstack/openstack-manuals/doc/cli-reference/source/ironic.rst

    usage: ironic node-delete <node> [<node> ...]

-Unregister node(s) from the Ironic service. :raises: ClientException, if error happens during the delete
+Unregister node(s) from the Ironic service.
+Returns errors for any nodes that could not be unregistered.

 **Positional arguments:**